Transforming lives with exceptional learning - aspiring beyond the expected

-Please don't hesitate to speak to us at any time if you have questions about your child's learning.
+Please don't hesitate to speak to us on the playground in the morning or after school if you have any questions or concerns about your child and their learning journey at Oakfield.

 A big thank you to all parents of year 1 children for supporting your child's reading at home.
 As well as being really fun, reading at home each day will improve your child's performance in school... and beyond!
 Research has shown that just 5 minutes each day makes a big difference.